 Now, doesn’t this hummus look and sound fabulous?
 I can’t even begin to tell you how much we loved the Artichoke and Cannellini Beans Hummus.

-I believe that Reese Artichokes are so flavorful, and you can make amazing, quick, and delicious recipes all year round.
-Summer will be here soon so don’t limit yourself!
+I believe that Reese Artichokes are so flavorful.
+You could definitely make amazing, quick, and delicious recipes all year round.
+Summer will be here soon so do not limit yourself!

 Share some delicious recipes with me and Reese Specialty Foods on social media!
 Make sure to tag us and use the hashtag #StepOutOfYourComfortFood